deitch/cansecurity/README.md

 * `sessionExpiry`: OPTIONAL.
 Integer in minutes how long sessions should last, default is `15`.
 Used both for expressjs sessions and CS sessions.
 Setting `sessionExpiry` will **only** affect how long a session is valid **for cansecurity**.
 It will **not** affect the underlying expressjs session itself.
 * `sessionKey`: OPTIONAL.
 String.
 Secret key shared between nodejs servers to provide single-sign-on.
 This is a string.
 The default, if none is provided, is a random 64-character string.
 This is **required** if you want to take advantage of cansecurity's stateless sessions.
 Keep this very secret.
 * `validate`: REQUIRED.
-Function that will get a user by username, and possibly validate a their password, asynchronously.
+Function that will get a user by username, and possibly validate their password, asynchronously.
 For more details, see below.
 * `encryptHeader`: OPTIONAL.
-With a value of true, the exposed headers (`X-CS-Auth` and `X-CS-User`) are encrypted using `rc4-hmac-md5` algorithm.
+With a value of true, the entire JWT is encrypted using `rc4-hmac-md5` algorithm.
 * `authHeader`: OPTIONAL.
-Replaces the Auth header `X-CS-Auth` for the specified header name.
-* `userHeader`: OPTIONAL.
-Replaces the User header `X-CS-User` for the specified header name.
+Replaces the header `X-CS-Auth` in which the server sends its token and user information back to the requestor/browser with the specified header name. `X-CS-Auth` is used *only* for sending the request from the server to the requestor (browser).
+The request to the server *always* is `Authentication`.
 * `debug`: OPTIONAL.
 Print debug messages about each authentication attempt to the console.
 It will **not** include the actual password.

 #### Validation